B2B Agency Pricing Glossary

 Performance-based pricing is a results-oriented fee structure where B2B agency compensation is tied directly to achieving specific business outcomes like lead generation, pipeline creation, or revenue attribution in outsourced marketing partnerships.

-Common performance structures include cost-per-lead arrangements, cost-per-acquisition models, and revenue-share agreements.
-Agencies typically require base retainers to cover operational costs plus performance bonuses tied to exceeding agreed-upon metrics.
-This model shifts risk from client to agency but requires tracking systems and clear attribution methodologies.
+Risk shifts from client to agency.
+That's the appeal.
+Common performance structures include cost-per-lead arrangements, cost-per-acquisition models, and revenue-share agreements where agencies earn more only when they deliver more.
+Agencies typically require base retainers to cover operational costs, plus performance bonuses tied to exceeding agreed-upon metrics, and the whole thing falls apart without robust tracking systems and clear attribution methodologies agreed on before work begins.

 How it works: Agencies receive reduced base fees plus bonuses for hitting performance targets.
 Payment timing follows monthly or quarterly measurement cycles.
-Clear attribution methodologies and measurement systems must be established upfront.
+Attribution methodologies and measurement systems must be established upfront, because disagreements over what counts as a result are far easier to prevent than to resolve mid-contract.

 Examples: A demand generation agency receives $10,000 monthly base plus $150 per marketing qualified lead above 50 leads monthly.
 A growth marketing firm gets 60% of standard retainer plus 10% of attributed revenue above baseline targets.